-Languages › Japanese The Meaning of '–n Desu' The Japanese Phrase Can Be Used at the End of a Sentence Share Flipboard Email Print Japanese Essential Japanese Vocabulary History & Culture Japanese Grammar by Namiko Abe Namiko Abe is a Japanese language teacher and translator, as well as a Japanese calligraphy expert.
+Languages › Japanese The Meaning of '-N Desu' in Japanese This Japanese Phrase Can Be Used at the End of a Sentence Share Flipboard Email Print Donald Tong/Pexels Japanese Essential Japanese Vocabulary History & Culture Japanese Grammar by Namiko Abe Namiko Abe is a Japanese language teacher and translator, as well as a Japanese calligraphy expert.
 She has been a freelance writer for nearly 20 years.
-Updated August 28, 2018 The phrase –n desu (ん です), meaning "it is," is sometimes used at the end of a sentence.
-It is also used quite often in conversation, though it might be difficult for beginners to learn.
+Updated June 29, 2019 The phrase –n desu (ん です), meaning "it is," is sometimes used at the end of a sentence.
+It is also commonly used in conversation, though it might be difficult for beginners to learn.
 The phrase has an explanatory or confirmatory function.
-The difference between –masu (〜ます), another nominal ending for a verb, and –n desu is very subtle; therefore, it is very hard to translate.
-The nominal ending –n desu can be translated as "It is the case that" or "It is for the reason that."
-However, there is no English equivalent. "–N Desu" vs. "–Masu" One of the best ways to understand the subtle, nuanced meaning of –n desu is to compare it to –masu by viewing how two sentences use these endings differently: Ryokou ni iku n desu ka? (りょこう に いく ん です か。) Are you going to travel?
+The difference between –masu (〜ます), another nominal ending for a verb, and –n desu is very subtle.
+This makes it very hard to translate.
+The nominal ending –n desu can be translated as "it is the case that" or "it is for the reason that."
+However, there is no true English equivalent. –N Desu Versus –Masu One of the best ways to understand the subtle, nuanced meaning of –n desu is to compare it to –masu by viewing how two sentences use these endings differently: Ryokou ni iku n desu ka? (りょこう に いく ん です か。) Are you going to travel?
 Ryokou ni ikimasu ka? ( りょこう に いきます か。) Are you going on a trip?
 In the first sentence, which uses –n desu, the speaker assumes that the listener is going on a trip and just wants her to confirm it.
 In the second sentence, which uses –masu, the speaker simply wants to know if the listener is going on a trip or not.
-Formal vs. Informal You also need to use a different form of –n desu when it is attached directly to a plain form of the verb in an informal situation.
+Formal Versus Informal You also need to use a different form of –n desu when it is attached directly to a plain form of the verb in an informal situation.
 When the circumstances are informal, use –n da instead of –n desu, as demonstrated in the table.
 The sentences are written first in hiragana, which is a phonetic syllabary (or transliteration) made from simplified kanji characters.
 These sentences are then spelled using Japanese characters.
 An English translation follows on the right side of the table.
 Ashita doubutsuen ni ikimasu.明日動物園に行きます。(formal) I am going to the zoo tomorrow.(simple statement) Ashita doubutsuen ni iku.明日動物園に行く。(informal) Ashita doubutsuen ni iku n desu.明日動物園に行くんです。(formal) I am going to the zoo tomorrow.(explaining his or her plans for tomorrow.)
 Ashita doubutsuen ni iku n da.明日動物園に行くんだ。(informal) Note how in Japanese, social context is very important.
 In English, the social situation, or position of the person you are addressing, would make little or no difference.
 You would tell a good friend at school or a visiting dignitary at a formal state dinner that you are going to the zoo using the same words.
 Yet, in a formal situation in Japan, you would use –n desu, but you would use –n da if the circumstance were less formal.
 In the case of the first two sentences above, you would use –masu in a formal situation but omit the ending altogether if the setting or circumstances were informal.
 Why Questions In Japanese, why questions are often completed with –n desu because they are asking for a reason or an explanation, as the table demonstrates: Doushite byouin ni iku n desu ka.Haha ga byouki nan desu.どうして病院にくんですか。母が病気なんです。 Why are you going to the hospital?Because my mother is sick.
 Doushite tabenai n desu ka.Onaka ga suiteinai n desu.どうして食べないんですか。おなかがすいてないんです。 Why don't you eat?Because I am not hungry.
-Continue Reading What's the Meaning of "nani" in Japanese?
-How to Use Japanese to Say "Want" or "Desire" The Word Daijoubu Is an Essential Japanese Expression Japanese for Travelers: Getting Around Japanese Vocabulary: Frequently Asked Questions What Does Iiyo Mean in Japanese?
-Use These Useful Expressions When Shopping in Japan Japanese Particle Information (Bakari) Japanese Greetings and Parting Phrases Useful Expressions to Describe Health Problems in Japanese Expressions Used in Japanese Letters Using the Japanese Particles Wa and Ga Correctly What Does Kashikomarimashita Mean in Japanese?
+Continue Reading Frequently Asked Questions in Introductory Japanese The Word Daijoubu Is an Essential Japanese Expression What's the Meaning of 'nani' in Japanese?
+What Does Iiyo Mean in Japanese?
+Japanese Greetings and Parting Phrases Useful Expressions to Describe Health Problems in Japanese Learn Japanese Vocabulary Related to Weather How Do You Use the Japanese Verb "Te" Japanese for Travelers: Getting Around Simple, Everyday Japanese Greetings Useful Japanese Expressions How Can You Express Your Thoughts in Japanese?
+Japanese Particle Information (Bakari) Learn Basic Japanese Needed for Ordering at a Restaurant What Does Kashikomarimashita Mean in Japanese?
 Learn the Japanese Phrase 'Ki o Tsukete'